 Most children transition into a new seating arrangement some time between 18 and 24 months, though some toddlers show signs of readiness sooner, and others may remain content in their high chairs well into their preschool years.

-Unlike many baby devices that have strict weight limits, most high chairs are designed to hold children up to 50 pounds, so there’s a good chance your decision about when to move Baby will depend more on her maturity level, what your family wants, and how quickly she picks up table manners than it will depend on her size.
+Unlike many baby devices that have strict weight limits, most high chairs are designed to hold children up to 50 pounds, so there’s a good chance your decision about when to move Baby will depend more on their maturity level, what your family wants, and how quickly they pick up table manners than it will depend on their size.

 What time is the “right” time?

 This one depends mostly on the way Baby acts at mealtime.
-If she starts to get fussy at the dinner table, there’s a chance she is trying to tell you she wants to “fit in” better with the family.
+If they start to get fussy at the dinner table, there’s a chance they are trying to tell you they want to “fit in” better with the family.
 High chairs can feel isolating to toddlers – after all, they literally put children on another level from the rest of the family.
-Certainly, if Baby starts trying to climb out of her high chair, it’s a clear sign it’s time to make the shift to ensure her safety.
+Certainly, if Baby starts trying to climb out of their high chair, it’s a clear sign it’s time to make the shift to ensure their safety.
 Short of that, though, the right time to switch is mostly your call to make – well, yours and Baby’s.